 Yes! oneness does extraordinary things which we could not even imagine.

 But it all commences from a family because many families constitute ‘one’ church.

 Jesus admonished in Matthew 12:25 that a kingdom or a house that is divided will not stand.
-These days we see families wearing the mask of oneness on the external side but internally there are divisions, disagreements, unforgiveness, unyielding and so on.
+These days we see families wearing the mask of oneness on the externally but internally there are divisions, disagreements, unforgiveness, unyielding and so on.
 As a result, they fail to come in agreement in prayer and consequently they avoid and skip family prayers forgetting the fact that it is the tool that keeps one another in perfect bonding.

 Assuredly, the family that prays together, stays together.

-If you find your family being shattered or separated, now is the time to drive the demon of division out from your home and let you be the first one to take the first step.
+If you find your family being disintegrated or separated, now is the time to drive the demon of division out from your home and let you be the first one to take the first step.